mscingjimmysanchez/CoreEscuela/README.md

 # CoreEscuela
-Código de los Cursos de .NET Core de Platzi
+Code from the Platzi .NET Core course.